Find out how hospitals in Belgium work, including advice on accessing treatment and emergency care, as well as details

 How to access hospital treatment in Belgium

-In the majority of cases, you’ll need to be referred for hospital treatment by your doctor.
-Theoretically, you can choose your own hospital, but you’ll need to ensure it’s accepted by your health insurance first.
+In most cases, you’ll need a doctor’s referral for hospital treatment.
+In theory, you can choose your own hospital, but you’ll need to ensure your health insurance will cover it.

-To find a hospital near you, look on the website of the Belgian Association of Hospitals (Belge des Hôpitaux/ Belgian Vereinigung der Krankenhäuser).
+To find a hospital near you, check the website of the Belgian Association of Hospitals (Association Belge des Hôpitaux/Belgische Vereniging der Ziekenhuizen).

-Inpatient stays are usually subject to a daily fee (even if the costs of medical treatment are covered by health insurance), but how much you’ll pay depends on how long you stay and whether you qualify for a lower rate (for example if you’re unemployed).
+Inpatient stays are usually subject to a daily fee, but how much you’ll pay depends on how long you stay and whether you qualify for a lower rate (for example, if you’re unemployed).

 When you attend the hospital or clinic, you’ll need to provide your passport or national ID card.
 You’ll also need either your Belgian social security card (if you’re using state healthcare) or proof of private insurance.

 Emergency treatment in Belgium

 You should only go to your hospital’s accident and emergency department (les urgences/spoedeisende hulp) if you have an urgent illness or injury.

-For all other medical needs, however, it’s best to make an appointment with your doctor or seek advice from out-of-hours doctor at your surgery.
+For all other medical needs, however, it’s best to make an appointment with your doctor or seek advice from an out-of-hours doctor at your surgery.
 If you attend the emergency department without a referral, you may need to pay a non-refundable fee.

 In an emergency, you can call 100 for an ambulance (ambulance/ziekenwagen), or 105 for a Red Cross ambulance in Brussels.
-Most operators will speak English.
+Most operators speak English.

-The ambulance will take the patient to the nearest hospital with an accident and emergency department.
-The patient will be charged for the ambulance, but if they have private healthcare insurance this can be refunded.
+The ambulance takes the patient to the nearest hospital with an accident and emergency department.
+Even though pay for the ambulance journey, private healthcare insurance should refund the cost.

-Some health insurers insist on a doctor’s referral before an ambulance can be called (unless the situation is life-threatening), so if the issue doesn’t require immediate assistance it’s best to speak to your doctor before contacting the emergency services.
+Some health insurers insist on a doctor’s referral before calling an ambulance (apart from in life-threatening situations).
+Therefore, if the issue doesn’t need immediate help, it’s best to speak to your doctor before calling the emergency services.

 Hospital stays in Belgium: what to expect